awsdocs/amazon-emr-management-guide/doc_source/emr-man-sec-groups.md

-# Working With Amazon EMR\-Managed Security Groups<a name="emr-man-sec-groups"></a>
+# Working with Amazon EMR\-managed security groups<a name="emr-man-sec-groups"></a>

  Different managed security groups are associated with the master instance and with the core and task instances in a cluster\.
 An additional managed security group for service access is required when you create a cluster in a private subnet\.
-For more information about the role of managed security groups with respect to your network configuration, see [Amazon VPC Options](emr-clusters-in-a-vpc.md)\.
+For more information about the role of managed security groups with respect to your network configuration, see [Amazon VPC options](emr-clusters-in-a-vpc.md)\.

 When you specify managed security groups for a cluster, you must use the same type of security group, default or custom, for all managed security groups\.
 For example, you can't specify a custom security group for the master instance, and then not specify a custom security group for core and task instances\.